Department of Strategic Communication

 STCM 33300 Applied Event Management (NLA)

 The application of communication and project management principles to complex organizational events such as training seminars, product launches, fund-raising events, and conferences, providing students an opportunity to work on and critique the planning and execution of an actual event.
-Each student is assigned an event and conducts structured observations of meetings and activities of the event team, reflecting on current issues and trends from readings and lectures.
+Each student is assigned an event and conducts structured observations of meetings and activities of the event team.
 The student is also assigned specific duties in the planning, execution, and/or evaluation stages of the event, and produces a professional portfolio and project notebook that documents and reflects on the competencies they developed.
 Prerequisites: STCM 23000.
 (S)

-STCM 36600 Global, Intercultural, and Multicultural Public Relations (NLA)
+STCM 36600 Global, Intercultural, and Multicultural Public Relations (LA)

 This course focuses on international, intercultural, and multicultural perspectives of public relations facing public relations firms and in-house communication departments today.
 It will provide students with an understanding of real-world public relations techniques, as well as viewpoints from scholars, vital to developing effective and ethical communication campaigns targeted to international publics and multicultural publics in the U.S. It also examines the impact of worldwide technological innovations, as well as social, economic, and political changes.
 Prerequisites: STCM 23200.
 (S)